 I also stoppped hciuart

-systemctl enable hciuart
+systemctl disable hciuart

 I modified /etc/group to be sure not having permission issues: